n0rthface43/Ball/_posts/2024-02-19-(English)-Albert-Grønbæk--danish-dynamite.md

 ### Albert Erlykke Grønbæk - Danish dynamite
 5?
 8?
 10?
 15?... or 20 million pund?
-How much is Albert Grønbæk from small norwegian side Bodø Glimt worth?
+How much is Bodø GLimt player Albert Grønbæk worth?
 8,3 million punds is definitely not enough to get Bodø Glimt to sell Grønbæk.
 Charlotte had the offer rejected, and Grønbæk has subsequently signed a new contract(until 2028).
 Grønbæk was bought for around 1,96 million pounds from danish AGF in August 2022.
 Transfermarkt values him now at 10 million pounds.
 It's the highest in the norwegian Eliteserien, and 3 million pounds more than the next player on the list (Sverre Nypan(Rosenborg)).

 ![Transfermarkt A G Value](https://github.com/n0rthface43/Ball/assets/157420543/a425449a-ed8f-48a8-8159-2808333296df)